 5. Then click Finish.

-6. You’ll now see that the size of pre-exsiting volume is increased as Unallocated volume is merged into it.
+6. You’ll now see that the size of pre-existing volume is increased as Unallocated volume is merged into it.

-So this is all about manipluating disk volumes in Windows 10!
+So this is all about manipulating disk volumes in Windows 10!